Steamed Fish with Crispy Bread Crumbs

 Finish and serve

 Discard the lemon slices.
-Using a spatula, transfer the fish to plates and spoon the broth over top.
+Using a spatula, transfer the fish to plates and spoon a little of the broth over top.
 Sprinkle with the fragrant crumbs and serve right away before the crumbs get soggy.

 Wine suggestions